-Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence For all State ELP assessments, assessments should be developed, to the extent practicable, using the principles of universal design for learning (UDL) (see definition ).
-The State did not offer evidence that supports this critical element.
-See WIDA Review.
+Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding Critical Element reference) State Documentation or Evidence For all State ELP assessments, assessments should be developed, to the extent practicable, using the principles of universal design for learning (UDL) (see definition 2).
+CE 2.2_NJ 2017_2020 WIDA Educator Participation See Critical Element 2.1 resubmission evidence.
+See also WIDA Consortium November 2019 and December 2020 resubmissions for this critical element.
+The state indicates that the WIDA consortium submission contains evidence for this critical element.
 For ELP assessments, the State has taken reasonable and appropriate steps to ensure that its assessments are accessible to all EL students and fair across student groups, including ELs with disabilities, in their design, development, and analysis.
-Section 4.2 Summary Statement No additional evidence is required or The following additional evidence is ne eeded/provide brief rationale: See WIDA Review.
+The WIDA technical reports for ACCESS paper-format, ACCESS online-format, and the Alternate ACCESS have been posted on the NJDOE's website.
+NJ educators have been involved in the Fairness and Accessibility aspects during the item development process through WIDA's recruitment of educators for events such as ACCESS for ELLs Bias & Sensitivity Review and ACCESS for ELLs Content and Forms Reviews.
+The WIDA Consortium also provided a response for this critical element as part of their November 2019 and December 2020 resubmissions.
+Section 4.2 Summary Statement December 2020 resummissions.
+No additional evidence is required or The following additional evidence is ne [list additional evidence needed w/

-&lt;sup>2 see page 28 of "A State's Guide to the U.S. Department of Education's Assessment Peer Review Process", September 24, 2018 available at: www.ed.gov/admins/lead/account/saa.html
+2 see page 28 of "A State's Guide to the U.S. Department of Education's Assessment Peer Review Process", September 24, 2018 available at: www.ed.gov/admins/lead/account/saa.html